-For Tarastec, Zapotec, Toltec, Huaxtepec Apartments, we have provided COX cable box that is wifi enabled.
+For Tarastec, Zapotec, Toltec, Huaxtepec Apartments, we have provided a COX cable box that is Wi-Fi enabled.
 Please find the name or SSID on the back of the cable box.
-You can find information on how to connect your devices by following instructions on the box.
+You can find information on how to connect your devices by following the instructions on the box.

 We do not offer any hard-wired connections.

-For Smart TV, Xbox, Playstation, Roku, and Apple TV, connect the device to the SDSU_Guest, wait for a couple minutes and then turn off the device and unplug it from power for at least 10 minutes.
-Then plug it back in and turn it on, and reconnect to SDSU_Guest.
+For Smart TV, Xbox, Playstation, Roku, and Apple TV, connect the device to the SDSU_Guest, wait for a few minutes and then turn off the device and unplug it from power for at least 30 minutes.
+Plug the device back in and turn it on.
+Reconnect to SDSU_Guest.
 It should be now be connected to internet.

 Our network has not been designed for any screen-sharing technology such as Chromecast or Apple TV's AirPlay.
 Additionally, we do not support many uncommon smart devices which rely on LAN, such as smart bulbs, smart outlets, and other smart-home-style technologies.

 For printers, please purchase a USB cable.
-We do not activate printers.
+We do not support wireless printers.